hadrysmateusz/slate-plugin-system/README.md

 ## Disclaimer: Beta

-This system is currently in beta, anything and everything in this document and codebase is subject to change
+This package is currently in beta, anything and everything in this document and codebase is subject to change

 ## Overview

-Plugins should be self-contained plug-and-play packages containing everything needed to add given functionality to a slate app
+Plugins are self-contained plug-and-play packages containing everything needed to add some functionality to a slate app.

-- all overrides for props that should be added to the `<Editable />` component
-- all overrides for methods on the `editor` object
+- overrides for methods on the `editor` object
+- overrdies for `<Editable />` props like `renderElement` and `onKeyDown`
-- all other helpers that are needed for using the functionality in the app
+- helper functions that are needed for integrating the functionality with your app

-They should not depend on the presence of another plugin (Unless clearly specified and set as a peer dependency)

-Any non-essential features that are used to integrate with other plugins but which don't depend on them to function, (e.g. deserialization) should be exposed as a helper that should be passed to the other plugin's options.
-Or better yet, exposed in a different package (using a mono-repo or multi-repo approach)

-All plugins using this system should have their own repositories, and can be linked from this one.

-## Installing
+## How to use

 Install the core utilities by running: